pbastowski/angular2-now/README.md

 ### Importing the required "@" decorators from the package

-This package exports the object `angular2now` (angular2 deprecated since 0.1.2), from which you can import the decorators that you need, like so:
+This package exports the object `angular2now` from which you can import the decorators that you need, like so:

 ```javascript
 // Import the Angular2now decorators using ES6 destructuring assignment